Medicare has specific plans, such as Part D, that cover prescription medication. However, out-of-pocket costs may vary.

 Medicare Part A offers limited coverage for prescribed medication while in a hospital setting, while Medicare Part D offers a more comprehensive level of coverage.

-Private insurance companies administer Part D plans, which cover most medication that doctors prescribe on an outpatient basis.
-Part D can be either a standalone policy or included within Medicare Advantage plans.
+Private insurance companies administer Part D plans, which cover most medication that healthcare professionals prescribe on an outpatient basis.
+Part D can be either a stand-alone policy or included within Medicare Advantage plans.

 A person may wish to compare the formularies of different insurers and decide which has the most appropriate medications to fit their needs.

-For those who need financial support, Medicare Extra Help programs may assist in covering some of the costs.
+For those who need financial support, the Medicare Extra Help program may assist in covering some of the costs.